Rio de Janeiro, Brazil

 Must-visit places and experiences

-Perched atop the Corcovado mountain, the iconic Christ the Redeemer statue stands tall, arms outstretched, offering panoramic views of Rio de Janeiro.
-This symbol of Brazilian Christianity and one of ...
+Marvel at the iconic Christ the Redeemer statue, arms outstretched atop Corcovado Mountain, offering panoramic views of Rio de Janeiro.
+This symbol of Brazilian Christianity stands at 98 feet tall and...

 4/5